New examples of W$^*$ and C$^*$-superrigid groups: A class of semidirect product groups with non-amenable core

 \section{A class of semidirect product groups with non-amenable core}

-In class $\mathscr A$ we introduced a new family of semidirect product groups that manifest excellent rigidity properties in the von Neumann algebraic regime, as we will see in the next sections.
+Our class $\mathscr A$ introduces a new family of semidirect product groups $G$ whose von Neumann algebras $\cL(G)$ display excellent rigidity properties, as we will see in the next sections.
 We continue by recalling the definition of class $\mathscr A$.

 Let $\G$ be a non trivial, icc, bi-exact, torsion free, property (T) group.
 Let $n\ge 2$ be a positive integer and let $\G_1$, $\G_2$, ..., $\G_n$ be isomorphic copies of $\G$.
 For every $1\leq i\leq n$ consider the action $\G \curvearrowright^{\rho^i} \G_i$ by conjugation, i.e.\ $\rho^i_\g (\la)=\g\la \g^{-1}$ for all $\g\in \G, \la\in \G_i$.
 Next consider the action $\G\ca^{\rho} \G_1\ast \G_2\ast ...\ast \G_n$ on the free product group $\G_1 \ast \G_2\ast...\ast \G_n$ given by the canonical free product automorphism $\rho_\g = \rho^1_\g \ast \rho^2_\g \ast ...\ast \rho^n_\g$ for all $\g\in \G$ and let $G= (\G_1\ast \G_2 \ast... \ast \G_n) \rtimes_{\rho} \G$ be the corresponding semidirect product.